dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/dialog-boxes-overview.md

 Since these dialog boxes are provided by the operating system, they're shared among all the applications that run on the operating system.
 These dialog boxes provide a consistent user experience, and are known as _common dialog boxes_.
 As a user uses a common dialog box in one application, they don't need to learn how to use that dialog box in other applications.

-WPF encapsulates the open file, save file, and print common dialog boxes and exposes them as managed classes for you to use in standalone applications.
+WPF encapsulates the open file, save file, open folder, and print common dialog boxes and exposes them as managed classes for you to use.

 :::image type="content" source="media/dialog-boxes-overview/open-file-dialog-box.png" alt-text="Open file dialog box called from WPF.":::